 In this blog, we will take a closer look at the key components of WHMIS legislation, its evolution and the obligations it places on businesses.

 The Workplace Hazardous Materials Information System (WHMIS) is Canada's official guide for communicating the dangers associated with hazardous substances.
-WHMIS standardizes the effective use of labelling, Safety Data Sheets (SDSs) and training programs to keep employees informed about hazardous materials in the workplace.
+WHMIS standardizes the effective use of labelling, Safety Data Sheets (SDSs) and education programs to keep employees informed about hazardous materials in the workplace.

 To guarantee the well-being of employees and consumers, federal and provincial legislation mandates the implementation of WHMIS.
 The system is applicable across various industries and workplaces, encompassing environments such as commercial kitchens and food production facilities, where chemicals and hazardous materials are often utilized.